Daldek/Proca/README.md

   - Wind components
   - Gravity
   - Coriolis force
-- Computes firing angle to hit target elevation and distance
+- Computes firing angle and azimuth to hit target elevation and distance
 - Calculates air density from temperature, pressure, and humidity
 - Drag coefficient interpolated using Mach number
 - Precise interpolation at target and optional 100 m mark